louietan/org-drill/README.md

 	The capital city of [New Zealand] is [Wellington], which is located in the [North||North/South] Island and has a population of about [400,000].

+## Explainers

+It is sometimes useful to add notes that give context to the answer.
+This can be achieved through subheadings.
+In the example below, `Notes` will be hidden when the question is raised, and displayed with the answer.

+    *** Greeting 1                                       :drill:

+    Translate into Spanish:
+    What is your name? (formal)

+    **** Answer

+    ¿Cómo se llama usted?

+    **** Notes

+    llamar = to be named

+While this works well, there times when it would be useful to add the same note to several cards.
+Explainers allows this.
+An explanation goes in the super heading and will be displayed with the answer.
+For
+example:

+    ** Addition                                                         :explain:

+    Addition is used to combine two values into a larger one

+    *** Question                                                          :drill:

+    2 + 2 = [4]

+    *** Question

+    3 + 3 = [6]

+When `2 + 2 = 4` is shown the explanation will be shown
+also.
+Higher-level of explanations can be used also.
+For example, in this case, both explanations will be shown for any question.

+    * Mathematical Operators                                            :explain:

+    Mathematical operators are used to change several numbers into one

+    ** Addition                                                         :explain:

+    Addition is used to combine two values into a larger one

+    *** Question                                                          :drill:

+    2 + 2 = [4]

+    *** Question

+    3 + 3 = [6]

+    ** Subtraction                                                      :explain:

+    Subtraction is used to remove one value from another to make a smaller one

+    *** Question                                                          :drill:

+    3 - 2 = [1]

+    *** Question                                                          :drill:

+    5 - 2 = [3]

+This can be very useful, for example, when learning multiple examples for grammatical rules.

 ## User-defined card types

 Finally, you can write your own emacs lisp functions to define new kinds of